BJP leader Mohit Bharatiya’s relative was freed by NCB in Mumbai drug case, claims NCP’s Nawab Malik

 The brother-in-law of Bharatiya Janata Party leader Mohit Bharatiya was detained and then released by the Narcotics Control Bureau after it conducted a raid on a cruise ship off Mumbai on October 3 and seized drugs, claimed Nationalist Congress Party spokesperson Nawab Malik on Saturday, reported India Today.

-Mohit Bharatiya was earlier called Mohit Kamboj but he changed his name.
+Mohit Bharatiya was earlier called Mohit Kamboj but he changed his name, according to Mint.

-“Zonal Director Sameer Wankhede gave vague statements about the number of people detained after the raid,” Malik claimed at a press briefing.
-“He said 8-10 people were detained...
-As per information with local police, 11 people were detained, but by morning the number came down to eight.
-Three people were let off.”

-Malik claimed that those who were let go off are Rishabh Sachdev, Bharatiya’s brother-in-law, and two others identified as Pratik Gaba and Amir Furniturewala.

 The case pertains to a Narcotics Control Bureau raid on October 3 during which eight people, including actor Shah Rukh Khan’s son Aryan Khan, were detained.
 Khan and others were first sent to the central agency’s custody but remanded in judicial custody for 14 days on Thursday.

+The NCP spokesperson had on Thursday alleged that a BJP leader’s relative had been detained and later released during the raids on October 3.
+However, Malik had not identified the BJP leader at the time.

+Instead, he said that he would provide evidence for his claims the next day at a press conference.
+However, Malik moved the briefing to Saturday, saying that he was collecting more information “to expose the wrongdoings”.

 On Wednesday, Malik had alleged that a BJP leader, Manish Bhanushali, and a private detective, KP Gosavi, were part of the central agency’s raid.
-The spokesperson had questioned whether the Narcotics Control Bureau has the authority to allow private citizens to take part in raids or to take their help for such operations.
+The spokesperson had questioned whether the Narcotics Control Bureau has the authority to allow private citizens to participate in the raids or take their help for such operations.

 He had also released two videos showing the purported involvement of the two men in the raid.

-On Saturday, Malik provided a video in which Sachdev, Gaba and Furniturewala could allegedly be seen being taken inside the central agency’s office in Mumbai and later let off.
+On Saturday, Malik provided a video in which Sachdev, Gaba and Furniturewala could allegedly be seen being taken inside the central agency’s office in Mumbai.
+But they were later released, according to Malik.

 The NCP spokesperson also shared photos of Sachdev with Bharatiya and his family.

 Scroll.in has not independently verified the veracity of the video and images.